 Cody, Frank, and Luther North were partners of Scout Ranch at one time.
 Here is the cabin they lived in.
 As you can tell, the inside looks like the 1800’s and offers insight as to how folks lived in that time period.

 We loved our visit to the Buffalo Bill Ranch State Historical Park.
 It’s very easy to get to, as you Exit at the North Platte interchange and head North on Highway 83 and then turn West on Highway 30.
 There is RV Parking, as well as auto, truck parking.
 The Buffalo Bill State Recreation Area is located next door, which is home to fishing, camping, and hiking trails.

 Now, since our visit, the State of Nebraska has announced that they have intentions of closing this historical site from September 15- May 1st.
 We visited during August and I must say that the Christmas Display that I saw advertised in local media while in town was intriguing to me.
 North Platte is a fantastic place to stop while traveling I-80.
 If you have traveled I-80 in Nebraska, you know that a stop with adventure is welcomed along this route.
-It appears that this historical site will not be open for folks for a large part of the year.
-To stay up to date with the potential closing of this beautiful park, follow the Buffalo Bill Ranch Needs Our Help Facebook page.

 I hope that the folks in the state of Nebraska can find a way to keep these grounds open all year long.
 This is worth a visit and it is a great representation of how folks lived in the 1800’s.